Approximate Integrals Over Bounded Volumes with Smooth Boundaries: Description of the key steps in the algorithm

-is evaluated by first approximating $f(\mathbf{x})$ by an RBF interpolant, with interpolation points from the set $\mathcal{N}_{k}$, and then integrating the interpolant.
-Often the RBF interpolant is a linear combination of (conditionally-) positive definite RBFs,
+are evaluated by first approximating $f(\mathbf{x})$ by an RBF interpolant, with interpolation points from the set $\mathcal{N}_{k}$, and then integrating the interpolant.
+In this work, the interpolant can be written as a linear combination of (conditionally-) positive definite RBFs,